Studies have not established the effect of fennel on breast cancer

 Fennel seed tea and other fennel preparations have been used in some traditional medicine systems to sooth colic in babies, and to help expel gas and treat indigestion in adults.
 Other traditional uses include enhancing breast milk production, promoting menstrual flow, easing childbirth, and inducing abortion.
-Methanolic extracts of fennel have been shown to be cytotoxic to human melanoma, live cancer and breast cancer cells.
+Extracts of fennel have been shown to be induce melanoma and liver cancer cell death.
 A fennel seed diet was shown to prevent carcinogen-induced skin cancer in mice in another study.

 Breast cancer-related effects of consuming fennel